Financing multiple rental properties: A beginner's guide

 Portfolio loan

 A portfolio loan works like a traditional mortgage – you borrow against your property – but instead of selling the loan, the lender keeps it in-house.
-Since the loan stays in the bank’s portfolio, lenders don’t have to follow conventional mortgage rules set by Fannie Mae and Freddie Mac.
+Since the loan stays in the lender’s portfolio, they don’t have to follow conventional mortgage rules set by Fannie Mae and Freddie Mac.
 That means they may offer more flexible terms when it comes to credit scores, down payments, or DTI ratios.

 The trade-off is that portfolio loans usually come with higher interest rates and fees since lenders see them as riskier.
-They can also be harder to find, as many lenders only offer them to long-time or financially strong clients they already know and trust.
+They can also be harder to find, as many lenders only offer them to longtime or financially strong clients they already know and trust.

 Other options for financing multiple rental properties